 Weight Loss Exercises

-2) Regular strength training:
+2) Regular Strength Training

-3) Running or rapid walking:
+3) Running or Brisk Walking

-4) Surya Namaskar:
+4) Surya Namaskar (Sun Salutation)

 6) Swimming

-8) Bicycle Crunches:
+8) Bicycle Crunches

-When to See a Doctor
+When to Consult a Healthcare Professional

 References

-• Bellicha, A., Baak, M. A., Battista, F., Beaulieu, K., Blundell, J. E., Busetto, L., Carraça, E. V., Dicker, D., Encantado, J., Ermolao, A., Farpour‐Lambert, N., Pramono, A., Woodward, E., & Oppert, J. (2021).
+[1] Bellicha, A., Van Baak, M. A., Battista, F., Beaulieu, K., Blundell, J. E., Busetto, L., Carraça, E. V., Dicker, D., Encantado, J., Ermolao, A., Farpour‐Lambert, N., Pramono, A., Woodward, E., & Oppert, J. (2021).
 Effect of exercise training on weight loss, body composition changes, and weight maintenance in adults with overweight or obesity: An overview of 12 systematic reviews and 149 studies.
-Obesity Reviews22(S4). https://doi.org/10.1111/obr.13256
+Obesity Reviews, 22(S4). https://doi.org/10.1111/obr.13256

 Posted